deonpollard/HSO/README.md

 2.

 ### How does it work?
-The event must construct an email with a specific subject line
+The flow must construct an email with a specific subject line and send it to the HSO Email gateway.

 #### Email Format
 Email message body is ignored, but email subject line must follow the following syntax